Passive hydroponics: Methods

 Instead an inert porous medium transports water and fertilizer to the roots by capillary action.
 Water and fertilizer are held in a reservoir and conducted to the roots as necessary, reducing labor and providing a constant supply of water to the roots.
 In the simplest method, the pot sits in a shallow solution of fertilizer and water or on a capillary mat saturated with nutrient solution.
 Since routine maintenance is much simplified, passive hydroponics can reduce the labor required to maintain a large collection of plants.

 Semi-Hydroponics

-Semi-Hydroponics (Semi-Hydro or S/H) was the first passive hydroponic technique utilized for orchids, originating in the early 1990's, using Lightweight Expanded Clay Aggregate (LECA) as a medium in sold-bottomed containers, into which one or two, small-diameter holes were placed in the sidewall, setting the depth of the internal reservoir.
+Semi-Hydroponics (Semi-Hydro or S/H) was the first passive hydroponic technique utilized for orchids, originating in the early 1990s, using Lightweight Expanded Clay Aggregate (LECA) as a medium in solid-bottomed containers, into which one or two, small-diameter holes were placed in the sidewall, setting the depth of the internal reservoir.
 Alternately, standard pots with bottom drainage may be placed in a tray, creating an external reservoir.